 The Tube VFReceiveDBLevel will adjust the receive levels of the analog signal.
 Available options are reducing the received signal dB level by 0dB, -6dB or -9dB.
-If the receive signal is to large that overdrives the VF interface this configuration can be used to decrease the analog signal to an acceptable level.
+If the receive signal is too large and overdrives the VF interface this configuration can be used to decrease the analog signal to an acceptable level.
 The default value is 0dB.